“Wisdom begins in wonder.”

-- The current program will also start the process of creating community and will allow participants to form relationships with other participants that intend to live in the eco village.
+- The first VDP program has started the process of creating community where participants can form relationships with other participants that intend to live in the eco village.

 Please note: Anyone who would like to apply to be a resident of Bruns Eco Village must complete the Village Development Program.
 Without completing the program you will not be eligible to enter the pathway to becoming a resident or become a member of the co-op.

 18. Is the Village Development Program only for future residents of the Eco village?